Illyism/GMusic-MPD/README.md

-  -c, --check                  List songs in the playlist -l, --list                   Display playlists in directory -r, --reload                 Clear and load the playlist --play [position]            Play the song in the playlist
+  -c, --check                  List songs in the playlist -l, --list                   Display playlists in directory -r, --reload                 Clear and load the playlist
+    --play [position]            Play the song in the playlist -f, --fetch <artist>         Download the playlist for an artist from GMusicProxy --gmusic <host:port>         The host and port of GMusicProxy --tracks <tracks>            Amount of songs to fetch

 ```